Diffusion Forcing for Multi-Agent Interaction Sequence Modeling: Experiments

-Overall, the results underscore the key advantage of our approach: despite not being tailored to any single task or dataset, our method remains competitive on all metrics and particularly strong on those reflecting realism and interaction quality.
+Overall, these results underscore the key advantage of our approach: despite not being tailored to any single task or dataset, our method remains competitive across all metrics and particularly strong on those reflecting long-horizon coherence, high realism, and interaction quality.
 This balance of generality and performance demonstrates the value of our unified formulation.

-\textbf{Ablations.} To assess our architectural design choices, we ablate key components and analyze their impact on generation quality in \Cref{tab:ablate}. \textbf{No VQ-VAE (Raw Joints and $\mathbf{T}^{\text{can} \to \text{root}}$ )} assesses the contribution of motion quantization, we replace the discrete VQ-VAE embeddings with continuous body parameters and canonical-to-root transformations.
-Table \ref{tab:ablate} shows that without VQ-VAE, the overall model performance declines significantly. \textbf{Importance of $\mathbf{T}^{\text{self} \to \text{partner}}_{t}$}: We remove the relative transformation $\mathbf{T}^{\text{self} \to \text{partner}}_{t}$ from the motion tokens to evaluate the impact of explicit inter-agent spatial alignment.
-Its removal eliminates inter-agent spatial encoding, leading to significantly worse model performance.
-As seen in \Cref{tab:ablate}, MPJPE rose by 3.6\% (from 0.62 to 0.65), and penetration artifacts worsened tenfold (0.002 to 0.025).
-This demonstrates that explicit spatial alignment modeling is essential for plausible and coordinated interactions.
+\paragraph{Ablations.} To assess our architectural design choices, we ablate key components and analyze their impact on generation quality in \Cref{tab:ablation}. \textbf{No VQ-VAE (Raw Joints and $\mathbf{T}^{\text{can} \to \text{root}}$ )} assesses the contribution of motion quantization, we replace the discrete VQ-VAE embeddings with continuous body parameters and canonical-to-root transformations.
+Table \ref{tab:ablation} shows that without VQ-VAE, the overall model performance declines significantly. \textbf{Importance of $\mathbf{T}^{\text{self} \to \text{partner}}_{t}$}: To evaluate the impact of explicit inter-agent spatial alignment, we remove the relative transformation $\mathbf{T}^{\text{self} \to \text{partner}}_{t}$ from the motion tokens.
+The removal of this inter-agent spatial encoding leads to a significant degradation in model performance.
+As shown in \Cref{tab:ablation}, FD and MPJPE deteriorate (rising from 0.052 to 0.126 and 0.641 to 0.665, respectively), while penetration artifacts nearly triple, increasing from 0.116 to 0.342.
+These results demonstrate that explicit spatial alignment modeling is essential for synthesizing physically plausible and coordinated interactions.

 We further analyze in ~\Cref{tab:duobox}, the effect of varying the offset interval in our agentic turn-taking sampling schedule, which determines when subsequent tokens begin denoising.
 This ablation studies how different offset steps influence the generation.
 We observe that smaller offset steps lead to more dynamic and responsive interactions, whereas larger offsets promote smoother but less reactive motion, as the agent waits until the other agent is completely denoised.
-Please see the supplemental video for results on more inference strategies.
+Please see the supplementary video for results on more inference strategies.